 Residents of a community know their hopes and dreams for their neighborhood — safe streets with decent and affordable homes, a place to buy fresh fruits and vegetables, a park for the kids to play, a school where students thrive.

 Through Fayetteville Area Habitat for Humanity's neighborhood revitalization work, we tailor our efforts by partnering locally with residents and community leaders and organizations to best address real concerns and improve the lives of the people who live in the neighborhood.
 With residents leading revitalization efforts, Habitat’s work looks different in each community — a bank and grocery store in one, a youth center in another, walking trails, home repairs and community gardens in yet another.

 What does neighborhood revitalization look like?

-Stable, affordable housing is a key determinant of heath.
-The house and neighborhood where on grows up impacts the heath and longevity of one's life.
+Stable, affordable housing is a key determinant of health.
+The house and neighborhood where one grows up impacts the health and longevity of one's life.

 Recognizing that stable and affordable housing directly impacts health, safety, education and community engagement, Fayetteville Area Habitat for Humanity will seek out low wealth families who desire the responsibility of homeownership and wish to dedicate themselves to neighborhood uplift while breaking the cycle of generational poverty.
 We will provide affordable housing solutions in areas where our community partners support our vision by answering other needs such as community safety, availability of food and services, transportation and recreation.